Alcohol is a depressant. Alcohol is a legal drug that can be bought by adults over the age of 18.

-- Alcohol is a depressant which affects the way you think, feel and behave.
+Alcohol affects the way you think, feel and behave.

-- Alcohol is a very strong drug and it can have toxic effects.
+Alcohol is a very strong drug and it can have toxic effects.
+Large quantities can even be poisonous.

 - When you drink alcohol it goes into your bloodstream, it circulates around your body and some goes to your brain.